iamask/cloudflare-containers-go/README.md

 - **Storage:** Cloudflare R2 (object storage)
 - **AI:** Cloudflare Workers AI for inference
 - **Image Optimization:** Cloudflare Images (resizing, format conversion)
+- **Secrets Management:** Cloudflare Secrets Store (configured but not actively used in current endpoints)

 The architecture showcases how to combine edge compute, serverless storage, image optimization, and AI to build scalable, performant applications with minimal infrastructure management.